Skip to main content

 Find a course

-You can apply online for all of our courses, including courses with an Integrated Foundation Year, via the national admissions service, UCAS.
-You can choose to apply for up to five courses in total, including more than one course at the same institution.
+You can apply online for all of our courses, including courses with an integrated foundation year, via the UCAS website.
+You can apply for up to five courses, including more than one course at the same institution.

 As part of your application, you'll be asked to submit a personal statement to support your application.
 This is your opportunity to tell us more about why you want to study the course and what interests, skills and experience you have that demonstrate your passion for the subject.